aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

 the *command line* will be added.

-.. note:: :ref:`PyBER <user_pyber_overview>`, our |GUI| tool, can take advantage of those meta-data to enhance the display of the simulations.
+.. note:: :ref:`PyBER <user_pyber_overview>`, our |GUI| tool, can take advantage of those meta-data to enhance the display of the simulated curves.

 .. _sim-sim-coded: